-Subtraction As Addition Of Additive Inverse Math Games
+Subtraction As Addition Of Additive Inverse Math Games3 games

 In this series of games, your students will learn to Understand the subtraction of rational numbers as adding the additive inverse.
 The Subtraction As Addition Of Additive Inverse learning objective — based on CCSS and state standards — delivers improved student engagement and academic performance in your classroom, as demonstrated by research.
 This learning objective directly references 7.NS.A.1.c as written in the common core national math standards.